 - Fostering a “remote office” environment to maintain work and team culture

-- Jodi Harrell, Marketing Manager at Research Square: Jodi will share her experience working with Research Square’s blended in-person and remote team over the last 5+ years.
+- Jodi Harrell, Marketing Manager at Research Square: Jodi shares her experience working with Research Square’s blended in-person and remote team over the last 5+ years.

-- Brian Cody, Co-Founder and CEO of Scholastica: Brian will share his experience developing Scholastica’s blended in-person and remote team over the last 8+ years.
+- Brian Cody, Co-Founder and CEO of Scholastica: Brian shares his experience developing Scholastica’s blended in-person and remote team over the last 8+ years.

-- Jennifer Mahar, Executive Peer-Review Manager at Origin Editorial and ISMTE Board Director: Jennifer will share her experience working as a fully-remote senior managing editor, serving multiple journals over the last 7+ years.
+- Jennifer Mahar, Executive Peer-Review Manager at Origin Editorial and ISMTE Board Director: Jennifer shares her experience working as a fully-remote senior managing editor, serving multiple journals over the last 7+ years.

 From fashioning a home office in the middle of the living room to taking meetings with a toddler, we’re all having to make some pretty big adjustments right now.
-Our speakers will share their current home working situations and how they’re trying to keep themselves and their teams healthy, motivated, and mentally strong at this difficult time.
-We hope this will be an opportunity for those in the scholarly community to gain some helpful new remote working insights and to convene with colleagues in the same situation.
+Our speakers share their current home working situations and how they’re trying to keep themselves and their teams healthy, motivated, and mentally strong at this difficult time.